 Instant Pot paneer masala is a creamy Indian curry for flatbreads.
 It is a make ahead recipe and works great for weeknight dinners and parties as well.

 Paneer is fresh Indian cottage cheese prepared by curdling milk.
-Collect the Milk particles in a cheese cloth and press it into a block of cheese.
-Depending on the recipe, paneer cubes go into curries and to prepare appetizers, where as paneer crumble to prepare delicious sweets.
+Milk particles are collected in a cheese cloth and pressed into a firm block of cheese.
+Depending on the recipe, paneer is cut into cubes for curries and appetizers, and crumbled to prepare delicious sweets.

 It is easy to prepare paneer at home.
 However, nowadays decent quality paneer is available in Indian stores and in stores like Whole Foods.

-Paneer masala pairs well with roti and Indian flatbreads but goes well even with jeera rice or any mildly flavored rice.
-Theme for this week is easy side dishes and make ahead curry bases are a boon for crazy weekdays!
+Paneer masala pairs well with roti and Indian flatbreads but goes well even with jeera rice or any mildly flavored rice such as methi rice, hyacinth rice ~ anapaginjala annam, saffron rice or vegetable bagara.

 - ¼" Cinnamon